Gecko05/SSD1351-Driver-Library/README.md

 Sample code includes three demos; printing, lines, circles and a sprite

 ```
-#include "ssd1351.h" /* Important to configure this file to your own hardware */
+#include "ssd1351.h" // Remember to configure this file to your own hardware
 #include "math.h"
 #include "stdlib.h"